-As we kick off a new year and a new era for Index’s Product team, we sat down (virtually) with Index’s Senior Vice President of Product, Mike McNeeley, to hear more about his vision for the future, the opportunities ahead, and the key goals he’s hoping to accomplish with partners in the coming year.
+As we kick off a new year and a new era for Index Exchange’s product team, we sat down (virtually) with our senior vice president of product, Mike McNeeley, to hear more about his vision for the future, the opportunities ahead, and the key goals he’s hoping to accomplish in the coming year.

 First and foremost, what are you focused on this coming year?
-What does 2021 look like from your vantage point as the Senior Vice President of Product?
+What does 2021 look like from your vantage point as senior vice president of product?

-I always come back to basics: Index wants to be the leading monetization partner for content creators.
+Mike McNeeley: I always come back to basics: Index wants to be the leading monetization partner for content creators.
 How do we do that?
-We run fast programmatic auctions globally that provide strong yield, protect publishers and advertisers from bad ads and invalid traffic, and offer the transaction types partners are after within one trusted marketplace.
+We run fast programmatic auctions globally that provide strong yield, protect media owners and buyers from bad ads and invalid traffic, and offer the transaction types partners are after within one trusted marketplace.
 It seems simple on paper, but it’s complicated in the execution at scale.
 That’s where we’re putting our focus for 2021.

-Additionally, I’m looking forward to having deeper conversations with partners and continuing to do what Index has always done best: turning challenges into opportunities and navigating (and driving) change across the industry.
+Additionally, I’m looking forward to having deeper conversations with customers and partners and continuing to do what Index has always done best: turning challenges into opportunities and navigating (and driving) change across the industry.

-In conversations with publishers and buyers, what are some trends you’ve seen?
+In conversations with media owners and buyers, what are some trends you’ve seen?
 Where are these going?

-I’ve seen a lot of publishers get more technical throughout the years, which has been very cool to watch — from managing their own header bidding wrapper, building apps or channels, to building responsive and fluid experiences.
-My hope is that publishers keep getting more advanced, and that will push the rest of the industry to create ad tech that is faster, more configurable, and more insight-rich.
+MM: I’ve seen a lot of media owners get more technical throughout the years, which has been very cool to watch—from managing their own header bidding wrapper to building apps or channels to building responsive and fluid experiences.
+My hope is that media owners keep getting more advanced, and that will push the rest of the industry to create ad tech that is faster, more configurable, and more insight-rich.

 User experience remains top-of-mind for many, and I think we could use more conversations, focus, and innovation here as an industry.
-There’s a tremendous amount of pressure on today’s publishers to boost revenue, creating the temptation to throw additional ad units onto the page as a short-term fix.
-At Index, we’re working to help independent publishers find new, long-lasting revenue opportunities, ensuring they don’t have to sacrifice user experience here.
+There’s a tremendous amount of pressure on today’s media owners to boost revenue, creating the temptation to throw additional ad units onto the page as a short-term fix.
+At Index, we’re working to help independent media owners find new, long-lasting revenue opportunities, ensuring they don’t have to sacrifice user experience.

-A couple of things come to mind.
+MM: A couple of things come to mind.
 Marketplace trust remains a core, ever-evolving challenge, and we’re all-in on the fight.
-Last year, we added clean.io support for all publishers to further ward against malware and expanded White Ops pre-bid filtering to protect against invalid traffic for all of our DSPs, a continued effort to keep the supply path clear and trust high.
+Last year, we added clean.io support for all media owners to further ward against malware and expanded White Ops pre-bid filtering to protect against invalid traffic for all of our DSPs, a continued effort to keep the supply path clear and trust high.

-The internet has seen a lot of outages lately with cloud providers – I think it highlights that reliability and uptime are imperative.
-It’s one of the reasons why we choose to run our own metal from data centers around the world at Index.
-It not only lets us optimize speed and keep latency low, but helps us maintain reliability for our partners.
+The internet has seen a lot of outages lately with cloud providers—I think it highlights that reliability and uptime are imperative.
+It’s one of the reasons why we choose to run our own metal at Index from data centers around the world.
+It not only lets us optimize speed and keep latency low, but helps us maintain reliability for our customers.

 Addressability in advertising is a top priority as well.
 We’re in the midst of a disruptive transition, moving from a world of third-party cookies and mobile advertising identifiers.
 We’re continuing to build features that support this shift, including the required privacy and regulatory features needed.